What do I need to know about exams?

 What will happen if there are problems with my academic work?

 Your progress will be monitored in tutorials and any deficiencies will be noticed.
 Sometimes students have a personal problem that impacts on their work.
 It is best to let your Personal Tutor know about this as soon as possible, so that relevant allowance and adjustments can be made.
-If you would prefer, you can always talk to the Welfare Advisor, Acting Head of Welfare/Chaplain or the Senior Tutor.
+If you would prefer, you can always talk to the Heads of Wellbeing or the Senior Tutor.
 If you are having problems understanding particular topic areas in your course, your Personal Tutor may be able to organise some additional remedial tutorials for you.

 If you fail to keep up with your work, you will be treated as academically deficient.
 In such cases, the Academic Disciplinary procedure comes into effect as outlined in the College Bye-Laws (Disciplinary Procedures: Academic and Non-academic).
 This process will ultimately lead to academically deficient students who do not successfully return to Good Academic Standing being sent down from the College and the University.
 Hopefully, your academic career will pass without your engaging with any of these procedures.